FOSSEE/learn_django/tutorial_2_django_proj/slides.md

 **Pre-requisites**

 In order to follow this tutorial, you need to know;
-  - django installation and virtual environment
+  - how to use a virtual environment
+  - how to install django
   - If not, see the relevant django tutorial on http://spoken-tutorial.org

 Demonstration: [01:15 | 2:04]
 ------------
-- Revist the virtual environment created in previous tutorial.
+- Revisit the virtual environment created in previous tutorial.
  - Activate the virtual environment
   - Create a new directory
     - mkdir myproject